 - ISB&M – International School of Business and Media, Pune

-Basic Eligibility Requirements for MBA in HR
+Eligibility for MBA in HR

 - Some universities require a minimum work experience of 2 or 3 years in the related field.